caa-datadragons/caa-bid/README.md

 > Ethan Gruber, Martina Trognitz, Karsten Tolle, David Wigg-Wolf, Valeria Vitale, Kai-Christian Bruhn

-All members can be seen in this list: https://t1p.de/DDJOIN
+All members and supporters can be seen in this list: https://t1p.de/DDJOIN

 If you approve the formation of this SIG, we would also like to ask you if and how the SIG could get a short slot in the schedule of the CAA2020 conference in Oxford to discuss the organisational affairs among new and established members.

 Thank you for considering this proposal.

-With best regards,
+Sincerely yours

 XXX, YYY, ZZZ